each/draft-aname/draft-ietf-dnsop-aname.md

 of TTLs of the ANAME, all the intermediate records, and target records.
 This stops the end-to-end TTL from being inflated by each ANAME in the chain.

+With CNAME records, repeat queries for "cname.example.
+CNAME target.example." must not be fully answered from cache after its TTL expires, but must instead be sent to name servers authoritative for "cname.example" in case the CNAME has been updated or removed.
+Similarly, an ANAME at "aname.example" means that repeat queries for "aname.example" must not be fully answered from cache after its TTL expire, but must instead be sent to name servers authoritative for aname.example in case the ANAME has been updated or removed.

 ## ANAME substitution inside the name server